Vickers VC10: 1960s and 1970s

 In 1960, the RAF issued Specification 239 for a strategic transport, which resulted in an order being placed by the Air Ministry with Vickers in September 1961 for five VC10s.
 The order was increased by an additional six in August 1962, with a further three aircraft cancelled by BOAC added in July 1964.
 The military version (Type 1106) was a combination of the Standard combi airframe with the more powerful engines and fin fuel tank of the Super VC10.
 It also had a detachable in-flight refuelling nose probe and an auxiliary power unit in the tailcone.
 Another difference from the civil specification was that all the passenger seats faced backwards for safety reasons.

 The first RAF aircraft, designated VC10 C Mk.1, often abbreviated to VC10 C.1, was delivered for testing on 26 November 1965; deliveries to No. 10 Squadron began in December 1966 and ended in August 1968.
 The VC10s were named after Victoria Cross (VC) medal holders, the names were displayed above the forward passenger door.
 During the 1960s, the VC10s of No. 10 Squadron operated two regular routes, one to the Far East to Singapore and Hong Kong, and the other to New York.
 By 1970, roughly 10,000 passengers and 730,000 lb of freight were being carried monthly by the VC10 fleet.

 In addition to the strategic transport role, the VC10 routinely served in the aeromedical evacuation and VIP roles.
 In its VIP role, the aircraft was commonly used by members of the British Royal Family, such as during Elizabeth II's bicentennial tour of America, and by several British Prime Ministers; Margaret Thatcher reportedly insisted on flying by VC10.
 The aircraft proved capable of being flown non-stop by two flight crews, enabling several round-the-world flights, one such VC10 circumnavigated the globe in less than 48 hours.

 One aircraft (XR809) was leased to Rolls-Royce for flight testing of the RB211 turbofan between 1969 and 1975.
 On return to the RAF, it was discovered that the airframe was distorted, possibly due to the power difference between the RB211 on one side and the Conways on the other.
-It was considered uneconomical to repair and was partially scrapped, part of the airframe retained for load training.
+It was considered uneconomical to repair and was partially scrapped, part of the airframe being retained for load training.